taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

 timing analysis, consult Chapter 1 of the [Synopsys Timing Constraints and Optimization User Guide](http://www.csl.cornell.edu/courses/ece5745/syndocs/tcoug.pdf).
-The report clearly shows that the critical path starts at a pipeline register in between the S1 and S2 stages (`elm_S1S2$003`), goes into the second input of a `MinMaxUnit`, comes out the `out_min` port of the `MinMaxUnit`, and ends at a pipeline register in between the S2 and S3 stages (`elm_S2S3$002`).
-The report shows the delay through each logic gate (e.g., the clk-to-q delay of the initial DFF is 80ps, the propagation delay of a NAND2_X1 gate is 30ps) and the total delay for the critical path which in this case is 0.39ns.
+The report clearly shows that the critical path starts at bit 5 of a pipeline register in between the S1 and S2 stages (`elm_S0S1__0`), goes into the first input of a `MinMaxUnit`, comes out the `out_min` port of the `MinMaxUnit`, and ends at a pipeline register in between the S1 and S2 stages (`elm_S1S2__0`).
+The report shows the delay through each logic gate (e.g., the clk-to-q delay of the initial DFF is 90ps, the propagation delay of a NAND2_X1 gate is 30ps) and the total delay for the critical path which in this case is 0.38ns.
 Notice that there are two NAND2_X1 gates, but they do have the same propagation delay; this is because the static timing analysis also factors in input slew rates, rise vs fall time, and output load when calculating the delay of each gate.
 We